Ebzer3915/Ebzer3915/README.md

 # 👋 Hi, I'm Ebinezer Justin
 ### 🚀 About Me
 I am a Robotics & Automation student passionate about Robotics, ROS, Coding, and CAD design.
-I love experimenting with new technologies and building innovative projects.
+I love exploring new technologies and building innovative projects.

 ---